How it all began

 He is a blessing.
 He has taught me more than I ever could have known without him.
 I am humbled by his determination and how hard it was for him to do things that come so easily to the rest of us, things we take for granted.

 In 2012, when he had his second diagnoses of Trisomy 14… I had a vision and founded Thisability nonprofit organization to help other families.
 I couldn't have done it without my mom and other volunteers who have stepped up along the way.

 All because of Elijah...

-He changed my whole perspective in life.
+He changed my whole perspective on life.
 He is the reason I have met so many other beautiful families who have children with special needs.
-I love all 4 of my children.
+I love all four of my children.
 I wouldn't change any of them.
-Elijah may have 2 chromosome disorders but it is a part of who he is.
+Elijah may have two chromosome disorders, but it is a part of who he is.
 Our entire family has learned a different kind of love because of Elijah.

-I now realize that these 2 chromosome disorders don't hinder him at all.
+I now realize that these two chromosome disorders don't hinder him at all.
 He is going to do just as much with his life as my other kids.
-You know what, I always wanted perfect kids and I got them, in my eyes at least. ❤️
+You know what?
+I always wanted perfect kids, and I got them, at least in my eyes. ❤️

-ThisABILITY is devoted to making a difference in the community and enriching the lives of children with special needs.
+ThisABILITY is devoted to making a difference in the community and enriching the lives of individuals with special needs.